VasudevanS1906/pandas_assisted_sales_trend_analysis/README.md

 4. Open the Jupyter Notebook `walmart_sales_analysis.ipynb` in the `notebooks/` directory.
 5. Follow the instructions and code examples in the notebook to perform data exploration, analysis, and visualization.

-# Contributing
+# Support and Contact

-Contributions to this project are welcome.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+If you have any questions, please feel free to contact me at [vasudevanswornampillai@gmail.com].

 # License

-This project is licensed under the **Apache License 2.0**
+This project is licensed under the **Apache 2.0 License**.

+# Share with the community

+If you find this project interesting or helpful, don't hesitate to share with your community!
+Let's learn and grow together!

+# Conclusion

+In this project, we’ve developed a robust solution for Pandas Assisted Sales Trend Analysis.
+The model, a beacon of performance, awaits those go into the beautiful world of Python.